EvilOlaf/wg_gaming_installer/README.md

 -Hetzner Y
 -Linode Y
 -Aruba Y
--Vultr Y ( with bgp possibilities so you can import your own ipv6 )
+-Vultr Y ( with bgp possibilities so you can import your ips )
 -Gamehosting Y  (only kvm )
 -Seflow Cloud Y
 -Seflow VPS Y